edgio-docs/edgio-docs/src/pages/guides/basics/edgio_config.md

 ### Nonstandard Ports {/*nonstandardports*/}

-If you need to proxy to a nonstandard port (not 443 or 80) then you must us `compute` to do so.
-This is for security reasons.
+For security reasons, you must use the [compute](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#compute) function to proxy requests to a custom port (i.e., a port other than 443 or 80).

 For instance, proxying to a backend named "commerce" on a nonstandard port would use the following in their `routes` file.